 Curb appeal is everything when it comes to selling your home, and that means your home’s exterior needs to be in optimal condition.
-In fact, 71 percent of prospective home buyers say that a home’s curb appeal is an important factor in their buying decision.
-So, we’ve set out seven exterior home improvements that can increase resale value and help sell your home even faster.
+In fact, 71% of prospective homebuyers say a home’s curb appeal is an important factor in their buying decisions.
+So, we’ve laid out seven exterior home improvements that can increase resale value and help sell your home even faster.
 Check out the list and infographic below.

 Share this Image On Your Site